kerrj/yoloparser/README.md

 Using a pretrained YOLO network in your application is actually quite straightforward: see <a href="http://github.com/kerrj/yoloexampleapp">my full example app here.</a> The class which carries out detection is TensorflowYoloDetector which implements the general Classifier interface.
 Simply call the recognizeImage() method in this class to retrieve a list of bounding boxes for that image.
 CameraInitializer is responsible for setting up a camera stream, and MainActivity is the class which initializes all relevant objects and processes frames from the camera.
 BitmapUtils and ImageUtils are static classes which handle, among others, YUV->RGB conversion, bitmap resizing, and bitmap cropping.

-To use the framework in the example app, you need to do 3 things:
+The example app is ready-to-go and should compile onto a phone provided you have all SDK and NDK tools installed.
+However, to use the framework in your own app, you need to do 3 things:
 1. Copy the following lines into your build.gradle.
 After that, you should be able to us TensorflowInferenceInterface freely.

 ```